Insurance Bad Faith Disputes

-WHAT TO DO IF INSURANCE COMPANY MADE LOW OFFER/BAD OFFER?
+WHAT TO DO IF INSURANCE COMPANY MADE BAD FAITH OR LOW OFFER/BAD OFFER?

 Insurance companies will rush you – they want you to sign and agree to their settlement offer before you have completed care or have had the opportunity to get the proper care.
 The insurance company’s settlement offer is typically something tempting, yet unfair.
 An example is we’ll give you $2,500, and offer to pay up to $7,500 in medical bills.
 Please, do not accept that.
 Once you agree, it is over.